mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/user/deleteUnterbereich.rst

 .. image:: img/deleteUnterbereiche.png

-Check the success message if everything was working.
+Check the success message to ensure that the Subsection was deleted successfully.

 .. image:: img/deleteUnterbereiche2.png